 We met at the Onondaga County Justice Center with Keith Cieplicki.
 Keith was the long time Syracuse University women’s basketball coach who decided to work in prison ministry once he retired from coaching.
 A humble, gracious, and hopeful man who said: “I do my best.
 I know I will never know the outcome of my work and that’s okay with me.
 I continue to help because people need help.”
 They serve 2,500 inmates per year and deliver over 5,000 bibles, rosaries, address books, and pairs of socks annually (https://jailministrysyr.org/our-vision).

-We ate lunch at a restaurant school, With Love, in north Syracuse (http://withloverestaurant.com/about).
+http://withloverestaurant.com/about).
 The restaurant is operated by Onondaga Community College.
 Its student-restauranteurs learn how to operate a restaurant for six months before moving to a new location in Syracuse.
 The current theme is Vietnamese cuisine.

 In the afternoon our group went to two homes to do yard work, trash removal, and cleanup.
 The work was physically demanding and very much needed by the families we visited.
 Fr.
 John Schopfer from Brady Faith Center accompanied us to one of the homes.